Shredmetal/llmtest/docs/reliability_testing/semantic_reliability.md

-# Semantic Reliability - Real-World Industry Testing
+# Semantic Reliability - Real-World Industry Specific Testing

 ## Overview

 This page documents our extensive testing of llm-app-test against real-world industry use cases.
 We designed this test suite to validate the library's reliability with the kind of content that LLM applications would probably generate in production environments.

-The first test of this test suite initially exhibited non-determinism due to a legitimate semantic boundary that the library's author (a lawyer by training) had to read carefully to pick up on.
-This is documented [here](semantic_boundary_analysis.md).
-Other than that, the other tests in this suite actually produced the same results in 1,700 runs per test.
+The first test case in this suite initially exhibited non-determinism due to a legitimate semantic boundary.
+As the library's author (a lawyer by training with three years of litigation experience), I had to carefully analyse the semantic nuances to identify the exact boundary condition.
+This analysis and its implications are documented in detail [here](semantic_boundary_analysis.md).

+The remaining 9 test cases maintained 100% consistency across 1,700 runs.
+For simplicity and clarity in this documentation, we focus on the 1,200 runs where all 10 cases in the suite achieved 100% pass rate.

-The relevant logs for the testing covered by this page can be found [here](https://github.com/Shredmetal/llmtest/tree/release/0.1.0b5/reliability_testing)
+The relevant logs for the testing covered by this page can be found [here](https://github.com/Shredmetal/llmtest/tree/release/0.1.0b5/reliability_testing).

 ## Test Suite Design